jmstujenske/ReadOIR/README.md

+# Fast edit
+This script was editted by J. M. Stujenske in June 2022 to increase the speed of the functions.
+This consists of minimal edits to the original code, but speeds up reading oir files substantially.

 # oir2stdData
 MATLAB script for converting Olympus .oir image files into MATLAB readable images and metadata. <br>
 These scripts were tested at MATLAB 2018a for Windows and Linux